untoldengine/UntoldEngine/docs/API/UsingSpatialInput.md

 ## Raw Gesture Examples

-It is strongly recommended to use the Spatial Helper functions instead of raw gesture access.
+It is strongly recommended to use the spatial free functions instead of raw gesture access.

 Raw access is useful when: